7 Ecommerce Best Practices for Building a Quality Website

 A good return policy can also help comfort the shopper.
 If they know it won’t be a hassle to return the product, the risk is significantly lowered.
 Your return policy may determine whether the shopper becomes a repeat customer or not.
 A bad return policy may turn off a customer so they will not return.3

 Making a customer trust in your product is only half of the hurdle of an ecommerce site.
 The site itself must work well and be easy to use.
-When choosing a firm to design and develop your site make sure that they have experience with websites that are easy to use, optimized, and responsive.
+When choosing a firm to design and develop your site make sure that they have experience designing websites with all of the ecommerce best practices make it easy to use, optimized, and responsive.

 In ecommerce websites, the navigation does not function the same way as other sites.
 The user must have ways to intuitively find their product.
 Make sure that you have a broad parent category and subcategories.
 Remember too that the subcategories do not have to be confined to one parent category!